Sign In

 You can apply for this help when you sign for your new tenancy.

 If you are a Council tenant, you may also be able to claim a Welfare Reform Disturbance Payment.
-This payment is £250 to help with the costs of setting up your new home.
+This payment of £250 is to help with the costs of setting up your new home.

 You can apply for this help when you sign for your new tenancy.

-Some Housing Associations are also offering help.
+Some Housing Associations also offer help.
 Housing Association tenants should contact their landlords for further information.

 If you get Housing Benefit and want to move to a privately rented home, you may be able to get help with a bond or rent in advance.
 To get help, you must: